openT2T/opent2t-cli/README.md

 Validating lamp schema implementation for contosoBulb All good!
 No validation errors found.
 ```

-## Create a Pull Request
-Made any changes we should consider?
-Send us a pull request!
-Check out [this article](https://help.github.com/articles/creating-a-pull-request/)
-on how to get started.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.